johnboronkas/photosynthesis/README.md

 Illegal moves have no effect on your turn.

 # todo / notes
+- update command interpreter to use new GameMode flags that all commands now have
 - make consts changeable during setup, but not during the game
 - make sure the game state that the bot gets is a deep copy, then apply their moves to the real gamestate
 - bots are given gamestate. must return list of strings as a move that ends with a pass. make class to make creating this list easier (ie, add move (new buysmalltree()))